Summary

 How much does a GmbH cost?

 There is no set cost for forming a GmbH, as notary fees, etc., can vary.
 The lion’s share of the costs comes from its share capital.
-The amount is determined by legislation designed to offer various options that involve different risks.
+Additional costs are commercial register fees, trade registration fees.
+Here you can find all costs explained in more detail.

 -